A census of the United Kingdom has been taken every ten years since 1801, with the exception of 1941.

-The Irish National Archives have free access of 1901 and 2911 census returns.
+The Irish National Archives have free access to 1901 and 2911 census returns.
 A census of Ireland was taken every ten years from 1821 to 1911 but no manuscript returns survive for 1861-91.
 There are some fragmented returns for 1821-51.
-The returns may be searched by religion, occupation, relationship to head of family, literacy status, county or country of origin, Irish language proficiency, specified illnesses, and child survival information.
+The returns may be searched by religion, occupation, relationship to head of family, literacy status, county or country of origin, Irish language proficiency, specified illnesses and child survival information.

 The early census was simpler

 The first four census returns from 1801 through 1831 were taken for straightforward headcount purposes.
 Personal details were mostly destroyed after recording.
 From 1841, the census recorded every person staying at an address.
 From 1851, the census requested further information.

 Missing Pages and Omissions

 Over the years, some of the enumerators’ books have become damaged or lost.
 Ancestry have recently carried out a lot of work on water-damaged pages to make them legible.
 As well as lost or damaged pages, some are missed upon indexing and transcription.